Leaning Tower of Teluk Intan: History

-The tower, also known as the Clock Tower, was built to store water during the dry season, in case of fire as well as to keep time.
+The tower was built to store water during the dry season, in case of fire as well as to keep time.

-It was built under contractor Leong Choon Chong in 1885 but was claimed by a Briton, Neol Danison, and then by the Japanese during their occupation of Malaysia in 1941 when they used it as a watch tower.
+It was built under contractor Leong Choon Chong in 1885 but was claimed by a Briton, Neol Danison, and then by the Japanese during their occupation of Malaya in 1941 when they used it as a watch tower.

-After independence in 1957, the tower became an official national monument.
+After the country gained independence in 1957, the tower became an official national monument.

 Design

 The pagoda style structure was greatly influenced by Chinese architecture, because the majority of the population of the town at that time was Chinese.
 Each storey is 5 metres high and there are a total of 110 steps from the ground floor to the top of the tower.

 The water tank, which is 5 metres high and 18.36 cubic metres deep, is on the third floor and is made of steel.
 The foundation is 13 metres in diameter and tapers to a diameter of 8.2 metres at the top of the tower.